apenella/go-docker-builder/README.md

 `-- response.go
 ```

-On this folder there defined `DefaultResponse` which implements the `Responser` interface and manages the docker api responses.

 ### Types
+On this folder there is a set of custom types for `go-docker-builder`.

 - files:
 ```